Ferry to Ireland

 A few weeks ago we were contacted by Brit European about or ferry and train crossings.
 When I emailed Brit European for a price for a crossing to Ireland and told him it was for a 4 mtere sprinter, The reply was "Whats one of them.
 A sprinter whats that"

-I told the chap (who was called Keith) " That I would carry on using my regular booking agent and not to bother "
+I told the chap (who was called [name]) " That I would carry on using my regular booking agent and not to bother "

 I wonder if any one else suffered the same experience

 Enjoy this discussion?
-Check out these related topics: Ferry costs, Ferry Crossing in Europe (freight), Ferry crossings across whole Europe, check our prices now, Dog to Ireland, Southern Ireland, Traveling to ireland, Northern Ireland Work, Return loads to Scotland and Northern Ireland, Urgent.
-Ferry Price, Ferry crossing.
+Check out these related topics: Ferry costs, Southern Ireland, Ferry Crossing in Europe (freight), Dog to Ireland, Traveling to ireland, Ferry crossings across whole Europe, check our prices now, Northern Ireland Work, Urgent.
+Ferry Price, Ferry crossing, Ferry rates to Belfast.

 Reply To Topic